Maxietvs/OpenRefine/server/IDEs/eclipse/README.txt

                                  Google Refine Helpers for Eclipse
                                  ---------------------------------

+  ***My name is Max von Seeger and I have edited this .txt document!

   This file contains Eclipse-specific help files that can get simplify your life developing Google Refine with Eclipse (http://www.eclipse.org/).